A Promising Intersection of Excited-State-Specific Methods from Quantum Chemistry and Quantum Monte Carlo: Results

-We have demonstrated our approach's high level of accuracy across multiple types of excited states and now apply it to two larger molecules.
-We first address the $ 2\ {}^1 A^{'} $ and $ 3\ {}^1 A^{'} $ states in uracil, which appear as part of the Thiel set\cite{Schreiber2008} and other benchmarking studies.\cite{Lorentzon1995,Kannar2014b} To generate our ansatzes, we used a (10e,8o) active space for the SS-CASSCF and a (42e,42o) space for the sCI with pseudopotentials and a cc-pVTZ basis set.\cite{Bennett2017}
+We now turn our attention to somewhat larger molecules, where brute-force reference values from exhaustive determinant expansions in sCI are not currently possible.
+We first address the CT state in benzonitrile, which is a $\pi_{CN}$ to $\pi^*$ excitation.\cite{Loos2021} We used a (10e,6o) active space for the SS-CASSCF which we then extended to (38e,50o) for the sCI, all using pseudopotentials and an aug-cc-pVTZ basis set.\cite{Bennett2017} We compare our results against a coupled cluster benchmark\cite{Loos2021} by Loos and coworkers and our own EOM-CCSD and CASPT2 calculations in Molpro.
+We see in Figure \ref{fig:benzonitrile_results} that our VMC methodology is again very accurate in this larger CT system, within 0.1 eV of the literature benchmark based on basis-set-corrected coupled cluster.
+In contrast, state-averaged CASPT2 (4 states with a (10e,6o) space and 0.25 IPEA shift) again has a more substantial error in modeling CT, although not as severe as in the ammonia-difluorine system.

-These states have been previously studied with different levels of coupled cluster and CASPT2, giving a significant range of answers that spans 0.7 eV for the $ 2\ {}^1 A^{'} $ state and almost an entire eV for the $ 3\ {}^1 A^{'} $ state.
+Our final excited states are the $ 2\ {}^1 A^{'} $ and $ 3\ {}^1 A^{'} $ states in uracil, which appear as part of the Thiel set\cite{Schreiber2008} and other benchmarking studies.\cite{Lorentzon1995,Kannar2014b} To generate our ansatzes, we used a (10e,8o) active space for the SS-CASSCF and a (42e,42o) space for the sCI with pseudopotentials and a cc-pVTZ basis set.\cite{Bennett2017} These states have been previously studied with different levels of coupled cluster and CASPT2, giving a significant range of answers that spans 0.7 eV for the $ 2\ {}^1 A^{'} $ state and almost an entire eV for the $ 3\ {}^1 A^{'} $ state.
 The latter state is notable for having a significant, though non-dominant, amount of double excitation character, in the range of 15 to 20 percent based on CASSCF analysis, which might lead to hesitation over whether to trust coupled cluster or CASPT2.
-VMC is in a position to provide the necessary guidance, with our results ending up in good agreement with the CCSD(T) results of Szalay and coworkers\cite{Kannar2014b} for both states and more generally supporting the higher excitation energy predictions of coupled cluster over the CASPT2 results of Roos\cite{Lorentzon1995} and Thiel.\cite{Schreiber2008} We also note that while the numbers of determinants needed in VMC after systematic expansion are larger than those used for smaller molecules, they can remain modestly sized due to the error cancellation benefits of our variance matching procedure.
+VMC is in a position to provide the necessary guidance, with our results ending up in good agreement with the CCSD(T) results of Szalay and coworkers\cite{Kannar2014b} for both states and more generally supporting the higher excitation energy predictions of coupled cluster over the CASPT2 results of Roos\cite{Lorentzon1995} and Thiel.\cite{Schreiber2008} We also note that while the numbers of determinants needed in VMC after systematic expansion are larger than those used for smaller molecules, they remain modest compared to the tens of thousands of determinants used on other recent VMC studies.